datalogisk-fagraad/DIKUNotes/README.md

 If you are attending courses at DIKU, please consider contributing by adding suitable information to the course folders (see guidelines below).
 Here, "suitable information" includes:
   * Notes on material covered during lectures.
   * Solutions to exercises given during exercise classes.
-  * Solutions to previous exam sets.
+  * Solutions to previous exam sets, as well as the exam sets themselves.
   * Reviews of elective courses, so as to help students in their choice of electives.

 Information *not* suitable for this repository includes: